Don’t scare off potential prospects with boring email subject lines.

 Here are some examples of personalized email subject lines:

-- Congratulations on [Event]!
+- Congratulations on [Event Name]!

 - [First Name], do you have 5 mins?